 A hotspot is a physical location where people can access Wi-Fi through a wireless local area network (WLAN).
 The WLAN is connected by a router and the router is connected to an Internet Service Provider.

 Wi-Fi was first created to be a technology built around one basic service — data transmission.
-And was located almost exclusively in areas where there are many inactive subscribers.
+It was located almost exclusively in areas where there were many inactive subscribers.
 However, over the past 10 years, there has been one big change in the generation of Wi-Fi standards.
 The modem.

 There are 3 LTE bands that are widely used throughout the world.
-This is essential if you hope to have LTE coverage while traveling internationally
+This is essential if you hope to have LTE coverage while traveling internationally.

 - Band 3 – 1800 MHz, used in Africa, Asia, Central and South America, Caribbean, Europe, Middle East, Oceania

 - Band 7 – 2600 MHz, used in South America, Asia, Europe, Middle East, Australia

 - Band 20 – 800 MHz, used in Africa, Europe, Middle East

 Digital nomads are restricted to working in areas where their technologies operate properly.
 Finding a decent Wi-Fi hotspot in every area of the country you’re located in is a difficult thing.
 People assume there’s Wi-Fi on every corner, but a poor connection is always a possibility, and using public Wi-Fi is not always a safe option either.